 A written record is made of the autopsy findings including the microscopic and laboratory tests, and the reports of consultants.
 Copies of these reports are available upon request by next of kin or other authorized individuals.

-When the next of kin objects to an autopsy, OCME makes every effort to honor that objection.
-However, if we cannot fulfill our legal and public responsibility without performing an autopsy, if the family has raised a viable religious objection (i.e., based on Judaism, Islam, Christian Science, Jehovah’s Witness, or 7th Day Adventist) they will be provided an opportunity to hire an attorney, if they desire, and to present their objection to a Judge who will determine whether an autopsy will be performed.
+In the instance where the next of kin strongly objects to an autopsy, OCME makes every effort to honor that objection.
+If the family has raised a viable religious objection (i.e., based on Judaism, Islam, Christian Science, Jehovah’s Witness, or 7th Day Adventist) they will be provided an opportunity to hire an attorney, if they desire, and to present their objection to a Judge who will determine whether an autopsy will be performed.
 Objections to autopsy which are not based on religious beliefs have no standing in the law.

 Usually, the next of kin discusses the selection of a funeral director with other members of the family, friends, and/or clergy.
 Staff of the Office of Chief Medical Examiner are prohibited from recommending a funeral director.